SURGroup/UQpy/docs/source/scientific_machine_learning/neural_networks/fourier_neural_network.rst

    :align: center
    :class: with-border
    :width: 800
-   :alt: A diagram showing the architecture of a Fourier neural network network.
+   :alt: A diagram showing the architecture of a Fourier neural network.

    The architecture of a generic Fourier Neural Network.